 Q: What is the CollegeBound Foundation and what do they do?

 A: CollegeBound is a community-serving, nonprofit program that has school-based College Access Program Specialists (CAPS) working directly with Baltimore City public school students to facilitate the college admission process.
-Additionally, CollegeBound awards merit and need-based scholarships and grants each year from a portfolio valued at over $1.5 million.
+Additionally, CollegeBound awards merit and need-based scholarships and grants each year from a portfolio valued at almost $3 million.
 To learn more about our history, click on About Us.

 Q: Does the CollegeBound Foundation only serve Baltimore City Public School students?